adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 # Preparing nginx
 "NGINX ['Engine X'] is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more." - [nginx glossar](https://www.nginx.com/resources/glossary/nginx/).

 We will use nginx to **force https and hide our ports**.
 Assuming you're on CentOS 7 as well, follow [this instructions](https://linuxize.com/post/how-to-install-nginx-on-centos-7/) to install nginx.
 Use `sudo` and your favorite editor to open `/etc/nginx/nginx.conf`.
-Copy and adapt the configuration file as following:
+Copy and adapt the configuration file as following.

 ```nginx
 events { }